AadityaKGupta/Map-Based-Pathfinding-Visualizer/README.md

 6. On the map, you can:
    - **Set the Start point** by clicking on your desired starting location.
    - **Set the End point** by clicking on your target destination.
 7. Then click on the "Find Sortest Path" to find the shortest distance between the startpoint and endpoint.
+You can also see the distance and time taken by the path.

 ## Usage

-- **Start Node**: Click on the grid or map to set your starting position.
+- **Start Node**: Click on the grid to set your starting position.
-- **Target Node**: Select your destination node on the grid or map.
+- **Target Node**: Select your destination node on the grid.
-- **Bomb Node**: Place a bomb (or obstacle) to make pathfinding more challenging.
+- **Bomb Node**: Place a bomb (or obstacle) to make pathfinding more challenging in the grid.
 - **Weight Node**: Place weighted nodes to simulate additional traversal cost.
 - **Clear Board**: Reset the grid for a fresh start.
 - **Clear Path**: Retain nodes but reset the path visualization.